learn-co-curriculum/tips/drafts/mod-4-recurrence-debugging-draft/README.md

 * `rspec recurring_moment_spec.rb` to run the full suite of tests
 * `rspec recurring_moment_spec.rb:[line_number]` to run a single line

+Go ahead and edit the code in `recurring_moment.rb` to make the module work!

 ## Bonus

 * What's the runtime of the `match` function?